Research & Scholarship at the School of Social Work

 The Office of Research and Scholarship

 The UConn School of Social Work's Office of Research & Scholarship (ORS) aims to support faculty in the conduct of both basic and applied research.
+We also highlight recent research activity, active grant awards, and other updates on our Research News page.

 The UConn School of Social Work’s Office of Research and Scholarship promotes the integration of research and scholarship with the core values of the school.
 ORS is committed to supporting research and scholarship that serves as an engine of growth for the State of Connecticut.
 We foster research and scholarship that informs policy and practice and that prioritizes diversity, equity, and inclusion.